 Online support and information to stop child sexual abuse

-Our website has anonymous and confidential advice and self-help resources to help adults know what they can do to keep children safe, including
+Our website has anonymous and confidential advice and self-help resources to help adults keep children safe, including:

-If you’re worried about your own thoughts or behaviour or
+- if you’re worried about your own thoughts or behaviour

-Our prevention website Upstream offers down to earth real world advice about what to do if you are worried about the behaviour of someone close to you.
-It also gives helpful tips on how to talk to children about issues such as online safety and what to do if something is worrying them.
+Our prevention website Upstream offers advice to parents, carers and professionals in Scotland to help prevent child sexual abuse and keep children safe.
+It also gives tips on how to talk to children about online safety and what to do if something is worrying them.

 Click here to read our year in review.

-- all group work programmes have been postponed.
+- group work programmes are taking place online

-We are still here to offer support – it is just that we cannot meet people at the moment.
-Please call us on 0131 556 3535 for help, support or to find out more about our group-work programmes click here.
+We are still here to offer support – it is just that we limiting meeting people at the moment.
+Please call us on 0131 556 3535 for help, support or to find out more about our group-work programmes.

-What if you’re a victim or survivor of online sexual abuse or grooming?
+What if you’re a survivor of online sexual abuse or grooming?

-If you are a victim or survivor of online child sexual abuse, we recommend you contact the following charities and organisations who will be able to provide the help and support you need:
+If you are a survivor of online child sexual abuse, you can contact the following charities and organisations for support.

 NSPCC Childline – a free helpline (0800 1111) for children run by the NSPCC.
 All calls are confidential and you won’t have to give your name if you don’t want to.